BrekiTomasson/Dotfiles/README.md

 As Dotfiles are a collection of personalized settings, tweaks and adjustments, it's only fair to be open and honest about the kinds of things that this repo "believes", for lack of a better word.
-If you disagree with more than one of the points below, you might not find much use from the various dotfiles here.
+If you disagree with more than one or two of the points below, you might not find much use from the various dotfiles in this repository.

 - Fish shell is superior to the alternatives.
 - Despite its issues, iTerm2 remains the best macOS terminal emulator.